Construction Accident Lawyers – Seattle, Washington

 We handle construction accident cases of all types.
 Whether you are a roofer, carpenter, electrician, plumber, laborer or other craft worker we are proficient in construction law and leave no stone unturned in our fight for the justice you deserve.

-It is important for an employer to have a safety policy implemented and followed during all phases of construction, from foundation to finish.
-In some cases a rush for completed production causes employers to ignore safety regulations in order to complete a job faster, putting an employee at risk for injury.
+Ignored Construction Safety Policies – It is important for an employer to have a safety policy implemented and followed during all phases of construction, from foundation to finish.
+In some cases, a rush for project completion causes employers to ignore safety regulations, putting the employee at risk for injury.

-Safety harnesses may not always protect an employee from a serious fall.
-A few of the top reasons for construction injuries include falling from an unsafe height in a construction zone, and lack of proper safety constraint.
+Falling at the Construction Site – Safety harnesses may not always protect an employee from a serious fall.
+A top reason for construction injuries is when the employee falls from an unsafe height in a construction zone and there was a lack of proper safety constraint.
 Injuries from a fall can include broken bones, back, spinal and brain injuries, even wrongful death.
-In some cases a safety rail could have prevented these falls.
+In some cases, a safety rail could have prevented these falls.

-If you become pinched, crushed or trapped under machinery serious injury can occur, in some cases including amputation.
+Defective Construction Equipment – If you become pinched, crushed or trapped under machinery, a serious injury can occur and in some cases this can even include amputation.
 Forklifts, wood chippers and augers are common machinery items posing a risk for amputation.
-In other cases a hydraulic lift can be defective causing hundreds of pounds of equipment to fall, possibility on top of an employee, causing life-threatening injuries.
+In other cases, a hydraulic lift can be defective causing hundreds of pounds of equipment to fall, possibility on top of an employee, causing life-threatening injuries.

 It is our job to asses all injuries, medical bills (surgeries, medications, etc.), physical pain, mental suffering and lost income after an accident.
-While we realize that no amount of monetary justice can replace your loss, we can help you recover money from insurance companies to compensate you.
-You are an innocent injured party and we are here to help you handle the insurance companies so you can focus on getting your life back.
+While we realize that sometimes no amount of money can replace your loss, we can help you recover damages from the responsible parties insurance company.
+You are an innocent, injured party and we are here to help you handle the legal issues so you can focus on getting your life back.

-At Phillips Law Firm our construction accident attorneys are dedicated to getting you justice and compensation you deserve.
-Call Phillips Law Firm at 1-800-708-6000, we are waiting to assist you 24/7, offering a free case evaluation.
+At Phillips Law Firm, our construction accident attorneys are dedicated to getting you the justice and compensation you deserve.
+Call us at 1-800-708-6000.
+We are waiting to assist you 24/7, with a free case evaluation.
 Remember our no fee promise.
-If we do not recover anything for you, you do not owe us an attorney fee.
-For more information and frequently asked questions please visit our FAQ page.
+That means if we do not recover anything for you, you do not owe us an attorney fee.